nwutils/nw-angular-example/README.md

 1. `npm install`
 1. `npm start`
-1. An empty window will pop up while Webpack warm ups
+1. Webpack will spin up (takes a moment) then a window will pop up

-1. Once Webpack is running, refresh the window and you're golden
+You can also run this repo in a regular browser with `npm run start:web`, but will need to add conditionals into your code to skip desktop-specific code (`if (window.nw) {}`).

 ## Building for distribution